InstaPy/InstaPy/How_To_DO_Centos.md

 # How to run InstaPy on a digital ocean CentOS 7 droplet
+> Use https://m.do.co/c/be9ec19b28c1 to get 10$ free to start your InstaPy journey :wink:

 - ### Make sure to use the 1GB RAM version

 ## General dependencies